-When you finally gently get rid of the built up skin cells, you can unclog pores, stop breakouts, smooth wrinkles, and even make dry, dull skin a thing of the past!
-That’s where AHA (alpha hydroxy acid, such as glycolic and lactic acids) and BHA (beta hydroxy acid, also known as salicylic acid) exfoliants come into play.
+Helping your skin gently exfoliate this abnormally large buildup of dead skin can noticeably diminish all the issues mentioned above can become a distant memory!
+That’s where AHA (alpha hydroxy acids, such as glycolic acid and lactic acid) and BHA (beta hydroxy acid, also known as salicylic acid) exfoliants come into play.

 When properly formulated, AHA and BHA exfoliants have a lot in common in regards to their potential for boosting hydration, minimizing the appearance of wrinkles, and delivering firmer-looking skin.
 Both can also help even out skin tone and smooth away rough skin.
 While one isn’t better than the other, each has unique qualities ideal for certain skin types and concerns.
 We explain what you need to consider when deciding which one to use.

 AHAs are best if rough, crepey skin with loss of firmness are your concerns and you have minimal signs of oily skin or clogged pores.
 AHAs are especially helpful for addressing advanced signs of aging and dry skin.